 Why Amazon Web Services

 Shaw Media chose AWS because the company wanted to keep operational and capital costs low and have a flexible infrastructure.
 “You can’t beat the speed of deployment,” says Rosa.
 “Our first site went live in just four weeks, including the planning and development.
 After that, we implemented a full migration of 29 websites and related web services in 10 months.”
 Shaw Media is using Amazon Elastic Compute Cloud (Amazon EC2) with Amazon Elastic Block Store (Amazon EBS) volumes, Elastic Load Balancing, Amazon Simple Storage Service (Amazon S3), and Amazon CloudWatch.
 The figure below provides a diagram of Shaw Media site architecture.

 “Before migrating to AWS, we experienced 10 to 20 hours of downtime a month,” says Rosa.
 “With AWS, our downtime is significantly reduced.
-Between January 2011 and May 2012, our average uptime increased rapidly from 98.8% to 99.9% without re-architecting applications.”
+Between January 2011 and May 2012, our average uptime increased rapidly from 98.8 percent to 99.9 percent without re-architecting applications.”

 To learn more about how AWS can help your data recovery needs, visit our Disaster Recovery details page: http://aws.amazon.com/disaster-recovery/.